praneeth00007/CaptchaOs/README.md

 You start with a fake boot screen, complete with a loading bar and some questionable status messages like *"Calibrating trust levels: LOW."* After that comes the login, where instead of entering a password, you have to survive a series of CAPTCHAs before the desktop finally lets you in.

 Once you're in, you'll find a normal-looking desktop with icons, windows, and a Start menu.
+You can drag the windows around and stack a few at once, but only three.
+Try to open a fourth and CaptchaOS panics at you with a pile of error boxes, because of course it does.

 * **Cozle Browser** — Search anything you want.
 Click a result, and it decides that looks suspicious, so you have to solve another CAPTCHA first.
 * **CAPTCHA Trials** — Take on a series of CAPTCHAs that keep getting weirder and harder the further you go.